 After Timor-Leste, Scott worked in Afghanistan where he saw similar phenomena.
 The only jobs being created were by the aid money being spent through local entrepreneurs.
 That’s when he gathered an informal group of aid and peacekeeping professionals to share lessons learned in the hope of improving the economic and strategic impact of peace and humanitarian missions.
 In 2004, Scott resigned from the Foreign Service, and with a small amount of personal savings launched Building Markets.

 Its mission is to build markets and create jobs to by championing local entrepreneurs and connecting them to new business opportunities.
 Initially operating with a staff of four, Building Markets soon began to expand and work closely with UN managers, donors, and international agencies.
-Almost ten years later Building Markets has grown to over 150 people with offices in six countries and has operated in over ten peace and humanitarian missions.
-Most importantly, Building Markets has helped create over 100,000 jobs, and redirected over $1.1b into some of the worlds poorest economies.
+More than ten years later, Building Markets has operated in over ten countries, helped local businesses win $1.3bn in new contracts, and created 70,000 jobs.